 14. And the god of that world will stretch forth **his hand against the Son,** and they will crucify Him on a tree, and will slay Him not knowing who He is.

-My note: "and been made in your form" and this "Christian" verse seems to be an out-of-context insertion on the original text, disrupting the flow of the narration.
+1. "and been made in your form" and this "Christian" verse seem to be an out-of-context insertion on the original text, disrupting the flow of the narration.

 15. And thus His descent, [[[as you will see, will be hidden even from the heavens, so that it will not be known who He is.]]]